Y-Power/overview/readme.txt

 == Description ==

-A minimal yet colorful responsive theme, OverView delivers a one-page browsing experience: all posts can be dinamically shown one by one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your content.
+A minimalist yet colorful responsive theme, OverView delivers a one-page browsing experience: all posts can be dinamically shown one by one on the OverView Display -available as page templates- by clicking on simple navigation buttons, helping engagement with your content.

 OverView is based on Underscores, powered by the WordPress REST API and features an unlimited Google font selection, many color schemes and several styled widgets, wide layouts with CSS grid and flex support -including fallbacks for older devices.